jmspar/PP/radial/PP_radial_GUI/README.md

 At the bottom are the controls for the time (Play/Pause, Stop and the corresponding slider and text box)

-Radio buttons also control whether the graph shows a plane wave or a gaussian wave packet and check boxes control what part of the complex wave function is displayed
+Radio buttons also control whether the graph shows a stationary state or a gaussian wave packet and check boxes control what part of the complex wave function is displayed

 ## Screenshot